Coco Levy Fund scam: Background

 The Philippine coconut industry was responsible for 26% of the volume of the agricultural sector and was reportedly present in 68 of the 81 provinces of the country.
 Next to sugar, coconut products was also the leading agricultural export of the Philippines, with 37 products and by-products that were exported to 114 countries.
 The major exports were crude and refined oil, copra meal, desiccated coconut, activated carbon, and oleo-chemicals.
 About one-third of the Philippine population depended mainly on coconut production for its livelihood.

 The legal beginnings of the levy can be found in Republic Act 1145 enacted on 17 June 1954 under President Ramon Magsaysay, which called for the creation of the Coconut Development Fund.
 Subsequent amendments were made with the enactment of Republic Act 6260 on 19 June 1971 under President Ferdinand Marcos.
 The act called for the creation of a Coconut Investment Fund and a Coconut Investment Company (CIC).
 The objective of the CIC was to: (a) To fully tap the potential of the coconut planters in order to maximize their production and give them greater responsibility in directing and developing the coconut industry; (b) to accelerate the growth of the coconut industry and other related coconut products from the raw material stage to the semi-finished and finally, the finished product stage; (c) to improve, develop and expand the marketing system; and (d) to ensure stable and better incomes for coconut farmers.
 President Marcos created other funds through P.D.
 276, 582, 1468, 961, and 1841, all were to be paid by farmers.
-Under the promise of "developing PH coco industry", coco farmers paid ₱15-₱30 per ₱100 kilos of copra, constituting 10-25% of their income.
+Under the idea of "developing PH coco industry", coco farmers paid ₱15-₱30 per ₱100 kilos of copra, constituting 10-25% of their income.

 On 30 June 1973, President Marcos created the Philippine Coconut Authority through P.D.
 232. The PCA's mandate was "to promote accelerated growth and development of the coconut and other palm oils industry so that the benefits of such growth shall accrue to the greatest number, and to provide continued leadership and support in the integrated development of the industry."
 The said decree also consolidated the responsibilities and activities of the Coconut Coordinating Council (CCC), the Philippine Coconut Administration (PHILCOA), and the Philippine Coconut Research Institute (PHILCORIN), under one office.
 P.D.
-961 created the Coconut Industry Investment Fund (CIIF), which was used by Danding Cojuango to purchase shares of San Miguel Corporation, which was then majority owned by the Soriano and Zobel de Ayala families and was then the largest company and single largest contributor to the national GDP and treasury.
-CIIF was also used to purchase big crony-owned oil mills (known as CIIF-Oil Mills Group) and shares of coco trading and insurance corporations.
+961 created the Coconut Industry Investment Fund (CIIF), which was allegedly used by Danding Cojuangco to purchase shares of San Miguel Corporation. and was then the largest company and single largest contributor to the national GDP and treasury.
+CIIF was also used to purchase the so-called "big crony-owned" oil mills (known as CIIF-Oil Mills Group) and shares of coco trading and insurance corporations.
 While the other decrees made ballooning funds, P.D.
-1468 revised the Coco Industry Code, giving crony oil mills control over the said funds.
-Most coconut farmers and tenants received receipts for paying, but weren't registered by PhilCoA (PCA).
+1468 revised the Coco Industry Code, supposedly giving crony oil mills control over the said funds.
+Most coconut farmers and tenants received receipts for paying, but were not registered by PHILCOA.